Oscar Wilde: London life and marriage

 Wilde had a number of favourite haunts in London.
-These included the Hotel Café Royal in Piccadilly; today the Oscar Wilde Lounge provides a traditional afternoon tea service, Hatchards bookstore in Piccadilly, and the department stores Liberty & Co. on Great Marlborough Street and Harrods in Knightsbridge; Wilde was among Harrods' first selected customers who were granted extended credit.
+These included the Café Royal in Piccadilly, Hatchards bookstore in Piccadilly, and the department stores Liberty & Co. on Great Marlborough Street and Harrods in Knightsbridge; Wilde was among Harrods' first selected customers who were granted extended credit.

 Prose writing: 1886–1891

 Journalism and editorship: 1886–1889

-Criticism over artistic matters in The Pall Mall Gazette provoked a letter in self-defence, and soon Wilde was a contributor to that and other journals during 1885–87.
-He enjoyed reviewing and journalism; the form suited his style.
-He could organise and share his views on art, literature and life, yet in a format less tedious than lecturing.
-Buoyed up, his reviews were largely chatty and positive.
-Wilde, like his parents before him, also supported the cause of Irish nationalism.
-When Charles Stewart Parnell was falsely accused of inciting murder, Wilde wrote a series of astute columns defending him in the Daily Chronicle.
+Criticism over artistic matters in The Pall Mall Gazette provoked a letter of self-defence, and soon Wilde was a contributor to that and other journals during 1885–87.
+Although Richard Ellmann has claimed that Wilde enjoyed reviewing, Wilde's wife would tell friends that "Mr Wilde hates journalism".
+Like his parents before him, Wilde supported Ireland's cause, and when Charles Stewart Parnell was falsely accused of inciting murder, he wrote a series of astute columns defending the politician in the Daily Chronicle.

 His flair, having previously been put mainly into socialising, suited journalism and rapidly attracted notice.
-With his youth nearly over, and a family to support, in mid-1887 Wilde became the editor of The Lady's World magazine, his name prominently appearing on the cover.
-He promptly renamed it as The Woman's World and raised its tone, adding serious articles on parenting, culture, and politics, while keeping discussions of fashion and arts.
-Two pieces of fiction were usually included, one to be read to children, the other for the ladies themselves.
-Wilde worked hard to solicit good contributions from his wide artistic acquaintance, including those of Lady Wilde and his wife Constance, while his own "Literary and Other Notes" were themselves popular and amusing.
+With his youth nearly over and a family to support, in mid-1887 Wilde became the editor of The Lady's World magazine, his name prominent on the cover.
+He promptly renamed it as The Woman's World and raised its tone, adding serious articles on parenting, culture and politics, while keeping discussions of fashion and arts.
+Two pieces of fiction were usually included, one to be read to children, the other for adult readers.
+Wilde worked hard to solicit good contributions from his wide artistic acquaintance, including those of Lady Wilde and his wife, Constance, while his own "Literary and Other Notes" were themselves popular and amusing.

 The initial vigour and excitement which he brought to the job began to fade as administration, commuting and office life became tedious.
-At the same time as Wilde's interest flagged, the publishers became concerned anew about circulation: sales, at the relatively high price of one shilling, remained low.
+At the same time as Wilde's interest flagged, the publishers became concerned about circulation: sales, at the relatively high price of one shilling, remained low.
 Increasingly sending instructions to the magazine by letter, Wilde began a new period of creative work and his own column appeared less regularly.
 In October 1889, Wilde had finally found his voice in prose and, at the end of the second volume, Wilde left The Woman's World.
-The magazine outlasted him by one issue.
+The magazine outlasted him by only a year.

-If Wilde's period at the helm of the magazine was a mixed success from an organizational point of view, it played a pivotal role in his development as a writer and facilitated his ascent to fame.
+Wilde's period at the helm of the magazine played a pivotal role in his development as a writer and facilitated his ascent to fame.
 Whilst Wilde the journalist supplied articles under the guidance of his editors, Wilde the editor was forced to learn to manipulate the literary marketplace on his own terms.